alexjvr1/VelocityUCL/README.md

 ##### *METHOD*

+This step is run for all three populations.
 Museum data is prone to post-mortem damage which we will correct for using MapDamage (see 2.2 below).
 We need to pre-process the museum reads for this.
 First we need to correct any problems with the PE files.
 The most common problem we've found is mismatches between R1 and R2 files e.g. not equal in length or mismatches between names.
 We can correct for this using BBtools's repair.sh script.

 [BBtools](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/installation-guide/) can be installed from the downloaded tarball